jadecobra/python_tdd_exercises/source/truth_table/truth_table_01.rst

       def test_logical_true(self):
           self.assertTrue(truth_table.logical_true())

-  and the terminal displays an :doc:`AttributeError` which I add to the list of exceptions encountered
+  and the terminal displays an :doc:`/exceptions/AttributeError` which I add to the list of exceptions encountered

   .. code-block:: python